fief-dev/docs/docs/configure/access-control.md

 # Access control

-This is where you'll see and manage the permissions and roles of your workspace.
+This is where you'll see and manage the permissions and roles of your instance.

 --8<-- "reusables/access-control-callout.md"